galette/galettedoc/source/development/git.rst

    $ cd galette/galette
    $ composer install -o

 It is possible to use another installed version of the lib, the ssytem side one for example.
-Just take a look at :ref:`how to configura Galette paths <configpaths>`.
+Just take a look at :ref:`how to configure Galette paths <configpaths>`.

 .. _gitlinux:

 GNU/Linux
 ---------

-Standards GIT commands are certainly provided fom default repositories os most GNU/Linus distributions.
+Standards GIT commands are certainly provided fom default repositories on most GNU/Linux distributions.

 Some graphical interfaces: